MasterChef Australia: Where are the past winners now?

 When Nat went on MasterChef in 2024, she secured a win before she took out the title – she won the chance to work with Jamie Oliver in London.

-“Jamie is now one of the special few that supports me, energises me and makes me feel like all that I want to do is totally achievable.
-For that I am forever grateful,” she said in an Instagram post after the experience.
+“Jamie is now one of the special few that support me, energises me, and make me feel like all that I want to do is totally achievable.
+For that, I am forever grateful,” she said in an Instagram post after the experience.

 Since then, she has finessed her skills in various kitchens, had one of her dishes served at The Crown in Melbourne, and is due to release her debut cookbook THAI: Anywhere and Everywhere in October.